dart-lang/language/working/modules/feature-specification.md

     **TODO: Is this too much of a restriction?**

-*   It is a compile-time error if a public-named type marked `mixin` defines any constructors. **TODO: Is this restriction correct?**

-*   It is a compile-time error if a class C marked `interface` has a superclass D which is not also marked `interface`, unless C and D are declared in the same module. *In other words, someone can't extend a class with no interface that they don't control and then retroactively give it an interface by way of a subclass.
+*   It is a compile-time error if a class C marked `interface` has a superclass D which is not also marked `interface`, unless C and D are declared in the same module. *In other words, someone can't extend a class with an interface that they don't control and then retroactively expose its interface by way of a subclass.
 This ensures that if you declare a class C with no interface, then any object of type C will reliably be an instance of your actual class C or some other type you control.*